 Sepsis, Severe Infections and Stewardship pathway

 Infection and sepsis remain major global health priorities and present specific challenges to intensive care practice.
-Building on ESICM’s prior education initiatives in infection management, sepsis, and AMS including LIVES workshops, fellowships, and digital modules this programme proposes a hybrid, modular model.
-It combines centralized activities (ensuring scientific quality and content consistency) with country-specific, decentralised activities (enabling national adaptation and capacity building).
-Online educational activities will be open to participants worldwide, ensuring broad international reach and knowledge dissemination.
+Building on ESICM’s education initiatives in infection management, sepsis, and antimicrobial stewardship (AMS), including LIVES workshops, fellowships, and digital learning modules, this programme delivers a hybrid model.
+It combines ESICM-led centralised activities (ensuring scientific quality and consistency) with decentralised, country-specific activities (supporting national adaptation and capacity building).
 AMS remains a cross-cutting priority aligned with EU and global health policy priorities.
-A pilot phase is planned in five European countries, including Poland, Portugal, Romania, Sweden and UK, with the support of the relevant national societies, providing an initial framework for broader implementation.
-Participation in the onsite events and the fellowship will prioritize candidates from these pilot countries during the pilot phase.

 Pathway directors